davidhuser/dhis2-pk/docs/share.md

                         Public Access for all objects.
                         Valid choices are: {readonly, none, readwrite}
-                        For setting DATA access, add second argument, e.g. -a readwrite readonly -e EXTEND             Extend existing sharing settings with additional user groups -f FILTER             Filter on objects with DHIS2 field filter.
+                        For setting DATA access, add second argument, e.g. -a readwrite readonly -e                    Extend existing sharing settings with additional user groups -f FILTER             Filter on objects with DHIS2 field filter.
                         To add multiple filters:
                         - '&&' joins filters with AND